suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 ### Setup

-To get started you will need access to a computer with a web browser and a text editor.
+To get started, you will need access to a computer with a web browser and a text editor.

-Please follow this step by step guide and you will be well on your way!
+Please follow this step by step guide and you'll be well on your way!

 #### Create a folder